opulencephp/docs/orm-data-mappers.md

     public function getAll()
     {
-        // This will load all the Ids in the "posts" set and generate Post objects from them return $this->read("posts", self::VALUE_TYPE_SET);
+        // This will load all the Ids in the "posts" set and generate Post objects return $this->read("posts", self::VALUE_TYPE_SET);
     }

     // This is a custom get*() method defined in IPostDataMapper public function getByTitle($title)
     {
-        // This will load the Id in the "posts:titles:$title" key and generate a Post object from it return $this->read("posts:titles:$title", self::VALUE_TYPE_STRING);
+        // This will load the Id in the "posts:titles:$title" key and generate a Post object return $this->read("posts:titles:$title", self::VALUE_TYPE_STRING);
     }